-An ad for the Ku Klux Klan found in a 2018 newspaper praises President Donald Trump.
+An ad for the Ku Klux Klan found in a 2018 newspaper praised the policies of President Donald Trump.

-In April 2018, several Facebook accounts began sharing memes alleging that there had been an ad placed in a newspaper by the Ku Klux Klan that praised President Donald Trump:
+In April 2018, several Facebook accounts began sharing memes alleging that an ad placed in a newspaper by the Ku Klux Klan had praised President Donald Trump’s policies:

 The Mobile Police Department is investigating a series of KKK fliers praising President Donald Trump being distributed in a west Mobile neighborhood this past weekend.
 On Monday afternoon, Mobile Police Department spokesman Donald Wallace confirmed that they are investigating the incident.

 The KKK fliers, sent in clear ziploc bags, with a letter and white rice inside, appeared outside of homes in the Autumn Ridge neighborhood just before 4:00 p.m. on Saturday (June 17) afternoon. […] At this time the Mobile police said the investigation is ongoing.

 We reached out to the Mobile Police Department to confirm the details of these reports and to see if any follow-up investigation had been undertaken.
 A summary of the case provided to us by the department confirmed the incident but suggested the investigation had concluded that no crime had been committed:

 On June 17, 2017 police responded to the 6700 block of Harness Way for a suspicious call.
 Upon arrival, the complainant stated he found a Ziplock bag with rice and a flyer from the American Christian Knights KKK.
 Upon further investigation, officers observed several more of the flyers throughout the neighborhood including Autumn Ridge Apartments.

 No additional complaints were received after the initial report.
 The type of incident/offense remained suspicious circumstances.
 Distributing the flyer was not considered a crime, especially being that no threat/harm to others was made.

 Support Snopes and make a difference for readers everywhere.